How iOS 11 could change the iPhone

 The iPhone improves every year in two ways: through a big hardware launch every September.

-Everyone knows that new iPhones come every September.
-But three months earlier, Apple's annual WWDC developers conference gives an early preview of changes that's arguably just as important to iPhone owners: a peek at the next version of iOS.
+Everyone knows that a new iPhone debuts every fall.
+But three months earlier, Apple's annual WWDC developers conference gives an early preview of changes that are arguably just as important to iPhone owners: a peek at the next version of iOS.

 On Monday, we'll get our first look at iOS 11.
 And considering that it's the iPhone's tenth anniversary, it's safe to say that expectations are high.
 What will Apple dream up to match the rumored overhauls in the iPhone 8 hardware?
-After polling my CNET colleagues, here are our best guesses...and what we want to see after iOS 10.
+After polling my CNET colleagues, here are our best guesses... and what we want to see after iOS 10.

 Siri, Siri, Siri

 A more intelligent assistant could make us more likely to use Siri, which is something that doesn't happen consistently.
-Siri has problems understanding, doing, and remembering certain things, and the assistant needs to be a lot less screen-dependent.
+Siri has problems understanding, doing as well as remembering certain things, and the assistant needs to be a lot less screen-dependent.
 That will help the iPhone, the iPad and even AirPods.
-And, if Apple launches a Siri-powered alternative to Amazon Echo and Google Home, it'll be necessary to upgrade Siri anyway.
-(Better Siri on Apple Watch would be appreciated, too).
+And, if Apple launches a Siri-powered alternative to the Amazon Echo and Google Home speakers, it'll be necessary to upgrade Siri anyway.
+(Better Siri on the Apple Watch would be appreciated, too).

 Improve the front interface

 The app-and-folder-and-four-icon-dock design of what we see on the iPhone has stayed the same for years, and really isn't much different from the original iPhone in 2007.
 Apple could re-think how apps are presented and organized, which would help our hundreds of scattered apps on our phones right now.
-That also goes for the lock screen, which shows widgets but isn't enough of a live dashboard to essential at-a-glance info.
+That also goes for the lock screen, which shows widgets but isn't enough of a live dashboard for getting essential info at-a-glance.

 Multi-user modes and logins

-There needs to be a kid-friendly mode for iOS: for iPads it's an overdue must, and iPhones it would be a huge help to let kids browse safely -- and play Pokemon Go without having access to mom and dad's emails and Facebook.
-Guest modes and family modes, school-use modes.
-Android has it, Chromebooks have it, Windows has it, Amazon has it. iOS sorta-kinda already has these things too, but they're buried in accessibility options or for school administrators only.
-Come on already, Apple: Put these features front and center and make them easy to use.
+There needs to be a kid-friendly mode for iOS: on the iPad it's an overdue must, and on the iPhone it would be a huge help to let kids browse safely -- and play Pokemon Go without having access to mom and dad's emails or Facebook.
+Also great would be guest modes, family modes and school-use modes.
+Android has it, Chromebooks have it, Windows has it and even Amazon's Fire OS has it.
+Apple's iOS sorta-kinda already has these things too, but they're buried in accessibility options or for school administrators only.
+Come on already, Apple: Put these features front and center, then make them easy to use.

 Re-do the dock